jfo/blog/source/drafts/sild11.md

 ```

 I still would like to list the arguments passed in.
 I can retain access to the
-first operand by copying the pointer at the beginning.
+first operand by copying the pointer at the beginning before transforming it in
+the counting loop.

 ```c
 void arity_check(char *caller_name, int args, C *c) {